syncfusion-content/flutter-docs/Flutter/chart/trendlines.md

 Trendlines are used to show the direction and speed of price.

-Trendlines can be generated for Cartesian type series (Line, Column, Scatter, Area, Candle, Hilo etc.) except bar type series.
+Trendlines can be generated for Cartesian type series (Line, Column, Scatter, Area, Candle, HiLo etc.) except bar type series.
 You can add more than one trendline to a series.

 You can use the following properties to customize the behavior and appearance of trendlines.